January 9, 2021

-As we were being encouraged to go out and spend money, I decided in August to spend a few days in West Kent, visiting a few sights and taking some pictures I was missing.
-What a treat!
-It worked out so well that, when the present Indian summer started, I thought it would be fun to do the same in East Kent.
+I mentioned last time that I spent a few days in August visiting a few sights in West Kent and taking some pictures I was missing.
+It worked out so well that, when the present Indian summer started, I thought it would be good to do the same in East Kent.
 That was a delight, too, but in very different ways that made me appreciate what a fantastically varied place Kent is for visitors.
 One place after another down the east coast was a pleasure with its own particular flavour: Dover Castle (despite a grid-lock), Walmer, Deal, Sandwich, Richborough, Ramsgate, Broadstairs.
 And then there were several inland villages I hadn’t known that also impressed.
 No wonder Kent came out so well in that recent nationwide study of seaside resorts.

 One place I haven’t mentioned is Margate.
 When I was a boy, Margate was my favourite place in all the world.
 I used to go there every couple of weeks, and loved every minute.
-I’ve heard its name taken in vain so often over the decades that I was looking forward to seeing the recent improvements that won it ninth place in that study.
+Obviously the town was badly hit by holidaymakers going elsewhere after the 1960s; but I’ve heard its name taken in vain so often over the decades that I was looking forward to seeing the recent improvements that won it ninth place in that study.
 The honest truth is, I was horribly disappointed.
 First off, the much vaunted Turner Contemporary was closed, for no reason anyone could tell me.
 Apparently it was able to stay open all summer for a temporary exhibition that ended on September 6th, but will not re-open this year.
 Worse, the adjacent area stank so overpoweringly of rotting seaweed in the harbour that I had to beat a hasty retreat.
 That’s when I witnessed the rest: the litter, the graffiti, the peeling paintwork, the unkempt recreational spaces, the numerous ‘closed’ signs, the din from boy-racers on Marine Terrace… I suddenly knew why, in a recent ‘Which?’ opinion poll among readers who presumably had actually been there, Margate was ranked the worst resort in Kent.

 Margate still has the charms that used to draw half of London to it.
 They just need a chance to shine, and the visitors and their money will come back.
-Come on, Margate.
+So come on, Margate.
 You used to be a jewel in the crown.
 Don’t let the team down.

 I posted the final part of Instalment 12 last night.
 The last two instalments have been completed in 21 days, which is a lot faster than the previous best, although the instalments are of course growing smaller as more sections get completed.
 Apart from a few outstanding entries that still lack a picture, four of the eight sections are now complete.
 ‘A Cradle of Sport’ and ‘Land & Lore’ won’t take much longer to finish, but ‘Came to Stay’ and ‘Paid a Visit’ will run on for a little bit yet.
 After all, Kent is a popular place to come to!